Stacked glass payment cards with an Ft symbol, Parliament building silhouette, and Hungarian flag

 Hungary's Double Advantage: FX Savings + Cashback

 For non-eurozone EEA countries, the crypto card value proposition has two layers.
 Layer 1: the FX savings from eliminating the 1-3% bank markup on every non-HUF transaction.
 Layer 2: the cashback itself.
 In eurozone countries, only Layer 2 exists.
-In Hungary, both layers stack, making the total return per euro spent significantly higher than for a German or French user on the same card.
+In Hungary, both layers stack, making the total return per euro spent higher than for a German or French user on the same card.

 Quantifying FX Savings